matercomus/LibreChat-Travel-Agent/custom/README.md

 ## How It Works

-All customizations are contained in a **single, self-contained deployment file** (`custom/deploy-compose.custom.yml`) that is completely independent from upstream.
-This file is deliberately placed in the `custom/` directory to avoid conflicts when merging updates from the original LibreChat repository.
+All customizations are contained in a **single, self-contained deployment file** (`deploy-compose.custom.yml` in the root directory) that is completely independent from upstream.
+This file is git-ignored to avoid conflicts when merging updates from the original LibreChat repository.

 ### Configuration Files

--   **`custom/deploy-compose.custom.yml`**: The main deployment file with all custom configurations baked in.
-This is the only file you need to run the application - no layering or merging required.
+-   **`deploy-compose.custom.yml`** (root directory): The main deployment file with all custom configurations baked in.
+This is the only file you need to run the application - no layering or merging required. **This file is git-ignored and maintained only locally/on deployment server.**

 -   **`custom/librechat.custom.yaml`**: Custom settings for the LibreChat application (welcome messages, MCP servers, endpoints, etc.).
 Referenced by deploy-compose.custom.yml.